 Phone: +43 660 552 2466 | Email: email@example.com

-We will ride in Tanzania and the Indian Ocean archipelago of Zanzibar, which is a semi-autonomous territory in political union with Tanzania.
+We are motorcycling in Tanzania and on the Indian Ocean coast on the island of Zanzibar, a semi-autonomous territory of Tanzania.

 You need to have a motorcycle driving license valid for a 500 cc motorbike (at least).

 You can sit into the back-up van and enjoy totally the same trip while saving 200 EUR.
 Also you will have the chance to sit and ride on the bike behind our guides or if you come together with a rider you can also sit on the back of the bike for most part of the trip.